mrizaln/madbfs/README.md

   The script above will build the server for all the currently supported Android ABIs (armeabi-v7a, arm64-v8a, x86, x86_64 (see [this](https://developer.android.com/ndk/guides/abis))).
 The binaries will be built in its own `build/android-<arch>-release` directory.
 A stripped version of all the binaries are copied to `build/android-all-release` directory.

+## Installation

+You can download `madbfs` from the [GitHub releases page](https://github.com/mrizaln/madbfs/releases).

+There is no installation step required, as the application is built statically.
+You can place the binaries wherever you prefer.
+However, make sure to place the server binaries in the same directory as `madbfs` (the client), or else `madbfs` won't be able to find the server and will fall back to using the `adb` transport.

-  To make sure `madbfs` works correctly you need to place these binaries in the same directory as the client binary.
-You can skip this part, but as a result you need to specify the server binary yourself using `--server` program argument (explained in the next section).
+If you separate `madbfs` from the server binaries, you need to specify them yourself using `--server` option (explained in the next section).
 Doing this also means that you need to know your Android device ABI beforehand to select the correct server binary.
-Failing to do so will result in the server not running and the client will fall back to direct `adb` transport.
+Failing to do so will result in the server not running and the client will fall back to using the `adb` transport.

 ## Usage